groupon/assertive/README.md

-It also tries to pre-empt false negative tests from ever happening, by rigorously testing for correct assertion invocation and by avoiding to pick names for assertions with a treck record of being misinterpreted, not just by people reading the code, but also by programmers _writing_ them, which can make even 100%-test-coverage code fail on behalf of it testing for the wrong thing.
+It also tries to pre-empt false negative tests from ever happening, by rigorously testing for correct assertion invocation and by avoiding to pick names for assertions with a track record of being misinterpreted, not just by people reading the code, but also by programmers _writing_ them, which can make even 100%-test-coverage code fail on behalf of it testing for the wrong thing.